BlackBirdLC/Aquafox-build-script/README.md

 That's all, you can now easily build Aquafox with your TenFourFox build environment.

-### Important Note for Leopard Users:
-Building Aquafox on Leopard might not work as the script will try to find a nonexisting patch-file, this issue will be fixed in the future.

 ### Thanks To:
 - [Chris Jones](https://github.com/llamallama), the original creator of the sripts.